 - Before telescopes and spaceships, how did people know that Earth is round?

-- What would a ship sailing away from you look like if Earth were flat?
-If Earth were round?
+- What a ship sailing away from you look like if Earth was flat?
+If Earth was round?

 - Define where the hemispheres are located: northern, southern, western and eastern.